florian-beetz/bachelor-thesis/thesis.md

 In the first iteration the focus lay on ensuring compile-time compatibility with Java 9.
 Incompatible parts of JabRef were temporarily removed.
 A number of external libraries were incompatible with Java 9 and also had to be removed.
-The incompatibilities of these libraries can be categorized into the following categories.

 At first, the popular utility libary *Google Guava*, the +SDK of the office suite *LibreOffice*, Microsoft's monitoring service *ApplicationInsignts* and